Mister Rogers' Neighborhood season 30: Episode 1 (Curiosity: A Field Trip to 'The Edible Schoolyard')

-Episode 2 (Curiosity)
+Episode 2 (Curiosity: Homemade Musical Instruments)

 Rogers makes a shaker out of small lid tops and a can before seeing several homemade instruments played at Negri's Music Shop.
 In the Neighborhood of Make-Believe, Chuck Aber begins to build a truck frame around curious Daniel's Clock.
 Little Panda tries to show Prince Tuesday how to travel "the Purple way," but they both get lost.